 Born and educated in Italy, Luigi is a political scientist with three decades of China experience, having visited China for the first time in 1988.
 From 2001 to 2017, Luigi was teaching and researching Chinese society and politics at the Australian National University, and in 2017 he assumed the directorship of the China Studies Centre at the University of Sydney.
 His work covers many aspects of China’s political and social change, with a particular interest in the consequences of China’s urbanisation on its society and governance.
 Luigi was also the editor of The China Journal (2005-2015) one of the most prestigious international research journals on post-1949 China.

-His latest book on urban neighbourhood life and politics, The Government Next Door.
-Neighbourhood Politics in Urban China) was published by Cornell University Press in 2014 and was honoured by the American Association of Asian Studies as the best book on post-1900 China with the 2016 Joseph Levenson prize.
+His latest book on urban neighbourhood life and politics, The Government Next Door: Neighbourhood Politics in Urban China (2014) was honoured by the American Association of Asian Studies as the best book on post-1900 China with the 2016 Joseph Levenson prize.

 Luigi’s work has always focused on how governmental discourses become practices of government at the grassroots and in how practices of government affect the legitimacy of the Chinese communist regime.

-Li joined the China Studies Centre in May 2012 after spending almost 10 years in student administration at the Faculty of Health Sciences.
-Li looks after the day to day running of the centre and provides support for the Director, Board of Management, Panel of Advisors, Executive Committee, and sub –committees, as well as the centre’s members.
+Li joined the China Studies Centre in May 2012 after almost 10 years in student administration at the Faculty of Health Sciences.
+Li looks after the day-to-day running of the Centre and supports the Director, Board of Management, Panel of Advisors, Executive Committee, and sub-committees, as well as the centre’s members.

 Prior to coming to Australia, Li spent almost five years working as a Project Officer in the provincial government in Kunming, Yunnan.
 She also lived in Canberra for two years working as a Program Coordinator for the Grains Research and Development Corporation before settling in Sydney.